Edson20044/Customer_lifetime_value_SQL/README.md

 - **low stock** = SUM(quantityOrdered)/quantityInStock
 - **product performance** = SUM(quantityOrdered × priceEach)

+**Categorizing Customers**

 Matching marketing and communication strategies to customer behaviors involves categorizing customers: finding the VIP (very important person) customers and those who are less engaged.
-Therefore, some events could be organizee to drive loyalty for the VIPs and a campaign could be launched for the less engaged.
+Therefore, some events could be organized to drive loyalty for the VIPs as well as a campaign could be launched for the less engaged.

-Profit from each customer is to be computed with the tables below to be used:
+Profit from each customer is to be computed with the tables below:

 ![image](https://user-images.githubusercontent.com/132544906/236284163-86e56daa-b374-46b4-93a0-342e03f7c02b.png)

+**Priority Products for Restocking**

  The next steps are calculating profit per customer and defining priority products for restocking.
 It gives information that classic cars are the priority for restocking.
 They sell frequently, and they are the highest-performance products.